-IMPORTANT: This feature requires that the WAKE On LAN Power Up Control is set to Enabled (see "Power Management Setup" under BIOS SOFT-WARE section) and that your system has an ATX power supply with at least 720mA +5V standby power.
+IMPORTANT: This feature requires that the WAKE On LAN Power Up Control is set to Enabled (see "Power Management Setup" under IV.
+BIOS SOFTWARE) and that your system has an ATX power supply with at least 720mA +5V standby power.

-P2B-B Wake-On-LAN Connector
+P2B Wake on LAN Connector